This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 How to Get Around Prague

 When you are exploring the old areas of Prague the best way to get around is by walking.
-One of the reasons Prague is such a popular city with tourists is that the beautiful streets are so pedestrian friendly.
+One of the reasons Prague is such a popular city with tourists is that the beautiful streets are so pedestrian-friendly.

-Arriving in Prague
+How to Arrive in Prague

 By Train